kyree-nero/terraform-eks-simple/terraform-eks-base-k8/README.md

 ## Logging

+Configurable in the terraform variables, logging can be...
+* off
+* fluentd
+* fluent-bit

+### fluentd

 1. Go to the cloud watch console then log &lt; log groups.
 You will see a log stream called /eks/diu-eks-cluster/containers.
 This currently uses fluentd

+### fluent-bit

+1. Run kubectl logs ds/fluentbit.
+You shouldn't see any errors.
+1. Go to firehose and look for the delivery stream called eks-stream.
+It will update with new log files periodically.